 We’re inside our house a couple of kilometres inland and the roar of the sea is deafening, amplified after dark when there are even fewer sounds than in the hours of daylight.
 It’s a humbling sound, nature reminding us loudly of what power it possesses.
-And it’s something which happens during the winter/spring changeover every single year.
+Big waves pounding the coast is something which happens during the winter/spring changeover every single year.

 Some people will have heard about the tragedy which occurred on the coast near Los Gigantes in Santiago del Teide yesterday when two people lost their lives after huge waves swept them from the rocks.